COMP4350-Team2/Backend/docs/sprint_3_worksheet.md

 ## Load Testing
 The link to the locust test report can be found [here](/docs/sprint_3_reports/Load_testing_report.txt).

 We used Locust (https://locust.io/) to do the testing and tested all api endpoints users would be expected to have access to when performing regular function.
+The locust file can be found [here](https://github.com/COMP4350-Team2/Backend/blob/main/locustfile.py)

 One bottleneck we found in the load testing was the patch requests sent to /api/v3/user/lists/ingredients to change an ingredient in a users list that took over 35.5 seconds on average, according to the load test output, which was the longest of all requests.